-where $N_p$ indicates the number of positive anchors $\psi_p$ . $\boldsymbol{b} \in \boldsymbol{R}^{N \times 5}$ is total anchors, and $\boldsymbol{b}^ \in \boldsymbol{R}^{N \times 5}$ denotes the corresponding GT box. $o(\cdot)$ calculates the IoU between two boxes.
+where $N_p$ indicates the number of positive anchors $\psi_p$ . $b \in \mathbb{R}^{N \times 5}$ is total anchors, and $b^ \in \mathbb{R}^{N \times 5}$ denotes the corresponding GT box. $o(\cdot)$ calculates the IoU between two boxes.

 3.3.3.
-Angular Distance Weighting
+Angular distance weighting

 Another major problem is the angular error measurement in POE coding.
 Previous classification-based rotation detectors suffer from two issues.
-Firstly, these method usually treat the impact of different bits equally in angle coding [30, 22, 31], and therefore they produce the same gradients for different angular errors.
+Firstly, these method usually treat the impact of different bits equally in angle coding (Yang et al., 2021a; Yang and Yan, 2020; Wu et al., 2020a), and therefore they produce the same gradients for different angular errors.
 We suggest that high bits in the POE coding have a greater impact on the angular error.
 For example, if the model outputs $b_7 = 1$ in Fig. 6, the predicted angle is far away from the correct orientation, while the influence of incorrect $b_1$ does not hurt so much.
 Secondly, these methods still suffer from misalignment between angle loss and detection performance.
-For example, if the angle range $[0, 180^\circ)$ is transformed into 180 angle classes, the cross entropy loss between $46^\circ$ and $45^\circ$ degrees is the same as that between $1^\circ$ and $45^\circ$ .
+For example, if the angle range [0, 180°) is transformed into 180 angle classes, the cross entropy loss between 46° and 45° degrees is the same as that between 1° and 45°.
 They all have only two different digits in the encoded labels and lead to same angle loss, which is obviously unreasonable.